05/11/2024

 Creating cultural synergy is a complex task after a merger.
 Employees from different companies often have contrasting work styles and values.
 The Disney-Pixar merger is a great example.
 It shows how combining cultures effectively led to Disney Pixar’s films earning over $7 billion globally in 18 years.

-Cultural synergy
+cultural synergy

 Mergers and acquisitions often fail, with a 70% to 90% failure rate.
 Success largely depends on integrating these cultures well.
 Recognising cultural differences early on is key.
 Studies show that similar cultures blend easier and faster, unlike diverse ones, which require a more gradual approach.